AmherstCollege/qualtrics2ess/README.md

 # qualtrics2ess

-Convert ranked choice output from Qualtrics CSV to ES&S format, which can be fed into the RCV Universal Tabulator.
+Convert ranked choice output from Qualtrics CSV to ES&S Excel format, which can be fed into the RCV Universal Tabulator.

-Usage, from a terminal or command shell: qualtrics2ess.py qualtricsfile.csv
+Usage, from a terminal or command shell: qualtrics2ess.py *qualtricsfile.csv*

 ## Description

+[Qualtrics](https://www.qualtrics.com/core-xm/survey-software/) is a cloud platform providing survey tools, including the ability to rank items, send participation links to individuals, and record their choices anonymously.
+It can therefore be used for ranked choice voting elections.
+Amherst College has written [a set of instructions for using Qualtrics for RCV elections](https://docs.google.com/document/d/1MT7JORmGbe4ALw4sfMT8w2_Wgs_8MJcbUVcXUcMc5BA/edit?usp=sharing).

 At this time the [RCV Universal Tabulator](https://www.rcvresources.org/rcv-universal-tabulator) cannot read the Qualtrics format — instead the most similar format is the ES&S format, after the company whose equipment generates it.
 The former is in Candidate by Choice format, while the latter is Choice by Candidate.
-But it’s a relatively simple transformation to convert one to the other.
+But it’s a relatively simple transformation to convert one to the other, provided by this script.

 ### *Qualtrics to ES&S Format* ###